dbtek/dbyll/_posts/2019-04-18-Spring-Boot-Kafka.md

 fullview: false
 ---

-Apache Kafka is distributed messaging system which is initially developed by Jay Kreps when he was working in Linkedin.
+Apache Kafka is a distributed messaging system which is initially developed by Jay Kreps when he was working in Linkedin.
-Apache Kafka designed as a distributed system which helps to scale horizontal easily.
-It provides high throughput and low latency.
+Apache Kafka designed as a distributed system which helps to scale horizontally.
 It is using in few different use cases as data pipeline between different systems/microservices, storage or powering logging/monitoring for the high traffic application.
-In this blogpost, create a project which simulate a basic product data pipeline of a e-commerce site.
+In this blogpost, create a project which simulate a basic product data pipeline of e-commerce site.

 This blogpost assume that you are familiar of the basic Apache Kafka terminology.
 Basically you should know what are topics, partitions, offsets, consumers, producers in Apache Kafka.

 ## Introduction

 Apache Kafka will be using as data hub between data producer and data consumer.
-This will provide systems high coherence and low dependency to other systems.
+This will help systems can be developed with high coherence and low coupling.
 One part of the system is just create a message and publish it to Kafka under a specific topic name, if any other system require that message then just need to subscribe that topic and read the messages from Kafka.
+So in that way services doesn't have to wait to each other, they can work in asynchronous way.
-This also helps to build an event driven asynchronous architecture.
+It means Kafka helps to build an event driven asynchronous architecture.

 In this blogpost to simulate a basic product data pipeline, one part of the system publish message under ```Product.change``` topic.
 One of the other part of the system subscribe that topics and consume that messages.
-If product is not exist in product table then save it as a new product, if it is exist just update the price change.
+If product doesn't exist in product table then save it as a new product.
+If it is exist just update the price change.

 ## Configuration